Officers shoot, kill deaf man after giving verbal orders

 Police: Officers didn't know man was deaf

 Lindsey originally responded to the home in search of Sanchez's father, who allegedly was involved in a hit-and-run incident that happened earlier Tuesday evening, Mathews told reporters at a Wednesday news conference.
-It's unclear if Sanchez's father has been charged with any crime.
+The investigation into the hit-and-run is ongoing, police told CNN.

 When he arrived, he found Sanchez on the porch of the Oklahoma City home, brandishing a 2-foot metal pipe that was wrapped in some material and had a loop on the end that could fit over a person's wrist, Mathews said.